mohammedyaqub/gotchas/interviewquestions/go-interview-ques.md

        https://play.golang.org/p/VHu3dZLeDtM

-### How would you implement a stack and a queue in Go?
+### 25.How would you implement a stack and a queue in Go?
 Explain and provide code examples.
 https://play.golang.org/p/eX6gIurp6Ug